great places to visit off the beaten path.

 History: The current dutch bar – De Hems – located on Macclesfield St just to the north of the yard was originally the ‘Horse and Dolphin Coaching Inn’, which dated from 1685.
 ‘Horse and dolphin’ is an odd combination for a pub name and I am yet to find a good reason for its history though there are examples of french words being anglicized in pub names so one could speculate that it was the ‘Dauphin’ at some stage – maybe The Prince’s Horse (Le Cheval de Dauphin).

 In the early 1800s this pub was owned by Bill “the Black Terror” Richmond – one of Britain’s most famous and successful bare-knuckle boxers of the time.
 Richmond was a former US slave who became servant to the Duke of Northumberland during the American War of Independence, and returned to England a free man with the Duke in 1777.
-After retiring from his boxing career he purchased this pub.
+After retiring from his boxing and Martial Arts career he purchased this pub.
 It was sold when he died in 1829.
 In 1890 the pub was rebuilt and renamed ‘The Macclesfield’ where it was run successfully as an oyster house by a retired Dutch sea captain.
 It became a defacto home for all things Dutch in London, including the Dutch resistance during WWII.
 In 1959 it was renamed De Hems.
-The yard still retains the name of the original pub on this site.
+The yard still retains the name of the original pub on this site that is put by a plumber in Sydney.

 1888: In late 2007, HRH the Prince of Wales announced that his Prince’s Foundation for the Built Environment was unveiling a new plan to help in the regeneration of Chinatown.
 One component of this vision was to change Horse & Dolphin Yard from a litter filled service alley to a place of market stalls and small shops.
 While the vision hasn’t fully materialized, several significant steps have occurred that have transformed this small yard.
 One was a competition for a public art installation that would represent Chinatown’s history, heritage and diversity.
 The competition was won by artist Wing Kei Wong and unveiled in 2008.